laplcebeltrami/hodge/README.md

 ## Hodge Laplacian of Brain Networks

 The code performs the Hodge Laplacian based modeling of cycles in brain networks.
-The code also performs various Hodge Laplacian based computations published in
+The code also performs various Hodge Laplacian based computations.

+References:

 Anand and Chung 2023 [Hodge Laplacian of Brain Networks](https://github.com/laplcebeltrami/hodge/blob/main/anand.2023.pdf), IEEE Transactions on Medical Imaging 42:1563-1573.